-Bovine respiratory syncytial virus can be a primary pathogen causing varying degrees of pneumonia, especially in young calves.
+Bovine respiratory syncytial virus (BRSV) can be a primary pathogen causing varying degrees of pneumonia, especially in young calves.
 Disease is often most severe when secondary bacterial infection occurs.
 Elk are susceptible to infection by the virus, which is most likely transmitted from cattle; however, serious clinical symptoms may not occur in wild elk (Barber-Meyer et al. 2007).
-We found a seroprevalence of 25% in female elk sampled in the northern Tobacco Root Mountains study area; however, these results are not expected to impact individual or herd health.
+We found no serological evidence of exposure to BRSV in female elk sampled in the Pioneer Mountains study area.